kg-construct/rml-io/section/source-vocabulary.md

 or Literal [[RDF-Concepts]]
 that represents the input data source's location.
 External vocabulary such as DCAT, VoID, SD is allowed here.
+If a source cannot be accessed with existing vocabulary, a custom vocabulary can be used, for example: handling pagination in a Web API may be specific for that Web API.
+A custom ontology can be used here to describe that specific pagination behavior.

 Optionally, the following properties MAY be specified: